viquta/Online_Daily_Work_Schedule/documentation/problems-and-solutions.md

     }
   });
   ```
-  year: {
-    type: Number,
-    default: () => new Date().getFullYear()
-  }
-})

-Problem 11: No Tasks Available for Selection
+## Problem 11: No Tasks Available for Selection
-Description: The task dropdown was empty, preventing users from assigning tasks to schedules.
+- **Description**: The task dropdown was empty, preventing users from assigning tasks to schedules.
-Solution:
+- **Solution**:
-Fixed the API connection to correctly fetch tasks
+  - Fixed the API connection to correctly fetch tasks
-Added sample task data to the database
+  - Added sample task data to the database
-Ensured proper data format for task objects
+  - Ensured proper data format for task objects

-Problem 12: Navigation and User Experience
+## Problem 12: Navigation and User Experience
-Description: Users needed a way to navigate between the dashboard and schedule editors, and clear feedback on editing capabilities.
+- **Description**: Users needed a way to navigate between the dashboard and schedule editors, and clear feedback on editing capabilities.
-Solution:
+- **Solution**:
-Added "Back to Dashboard" buttons for navigation
+  - Added "Back to Dashboard" buttons for navigation
-Included visual indicators for editable cells
+  - Included visual indicators for editable cells
-Added help text to explain editing functionality
+  - Added help text to explain editing functionality
-Improved styling to highlight interactive elements
+  - Improved styling to highlight interactive elements

-problems for the debug_and_cut... branch:
--done:edit the "register" button to say that register option will come in a later version
--done:take away monthly view (and montly button) + take away monthly task editing (keep only daily)
-        Removed the monthly view toggle buttons and replaced them with a simple "Daily View" label
-        Eliminated all the monthly view code and layout from the template
-        Removed all monthly-related functions and variables from the script section
-        Kept only the daily schedule editing functionality
--done:fix the "back to schedule" button after editing so that i go back to the dashboard and not get logged off
--fix the daily schedule so that when viewing the tasks for the specific date, the correct tasks get shown, and not tasks from other days.
-- done: in /dashboard --> "add new task" btn brings an error and there is "edit daily schedule" link which could  replaced it (at least for this version...)
-    just took away the html code for the button lol

-problem: bloat
+## Problem 13: Code Bloat
-i realised that i had a lot of code that i was not using for my app so I deleted it.
+- **Description**: I realized that I had a lot of code that was not being used for my app.
+- **Solution**: Performed code cleanup by identifying and removing unused functions, components, and dependencies to improve maintainability and performance.

+## Problem 14: Daily Schedule API Button Issues
-problem: api dailyschedule: i realised that hte buttons to edit, delete, and add tasks on /dailyschedule don't respond and when they do, i get axios error
+- **Description**: The buttons to edit, delete, and add tasks on the `/dailyschedule` route weren't responding correctly.
+When they did respond, I would get Axios errors.
+- **Solution**:  Investigating the API connection issues.
+Need to check if the API endpoints are correct and if the request payload is properly formatted.
+Also need to verify that the backend routes are properly handling these requests.
+- Creating the components diagram also helped immensely!
+See it here: documentation\frontendandbackend.drawio.png
+- Going back to my requirements was also a pivotal part in this journey.
+See it here: documentation\requirements.md